Period covered by this COE: January 2017 – December 2018

 The importance of so-called third-party funds for the financing of research and teaching has increased significantly at Austrian universities in recent years.
 Cooperation between universities and companies represent an important factor for attractiveness of Austria as a location for businesses.

-TI-AC sent out a questionnaire on how to handle third-party funds, to all Austrian universities in September 2017.
+TI-Austria sent out a questionnaire on how to handle third-party funds, to all Austrian universities in September 2017.
 The questionnaire dealt with forms of conflicts of interest that can typically occur in educational institutions in the context of third-party cooperation.
 The goal is to determine to what extent conflicts of interest exist.
 Therefore, the project wants to counteract a possible negative image of third-party financing and ensure the long-term benefits of this form of financing for all stakeholders concerned.
 However, it should also explicitly mention potential risks of private third-party funds and demand the disclosure of appropriate contracts and agreements to avoid such risks.

 The questionnaire serves as a preliminary study and the results should be used to guide further activities within the project, to establish best practices.
-TI-AC published the report regarding the preliminary study on third-party funding in Austrian universities in September 2018.
+TI-Austria published the report regarding the preliminary study on third-party funding in Austrian universities in September 2018.
 The preliminary study describes structural countermeasures to prevent such problems.

 The results of the participating universities show that structures have already been developed in accordance to the highest international standards.
 In the areas of financial flows and integrity, the participating universities already fulfilled a vast majority of benchmarks.
 Nevertheless, there have still been identified areas for improvement, for example the establishment of independent examination commissions.

 The project Transparent municipality aims to increase the transparency of local governance in Austrian municipalities and to strengthen the local integrity system, to minimize the risk of corruption.
 As a key factor in this process, the project involves the assessment of the current level of transparency of local governance in Austria, including a ranking of the 50 most populous cities.